-The following protocols shall apply to all PCDs that are carried while on-duty or used to conduct bureau business:
+The following protocols shall apply to all PCDs that are carried while on-duty or used to conduct department business:

-- (a) A PCD shall not be carried in a manner that allows it to be visible while in uniform unless it is in an approved carrier. - (b) All PCDs in the workplace shall be set to silent or vibrate mode. - (c) A PCD may not be used to conduct personal business while on-duty except for brief personal communications (e.g., informing family of extended hours).
-Members shall endeavor to limit their use of PCDs to authorized break times unless an emergency exists. - (d) Members may use a PCD to communicate with other personnel in situations where the use of radio communications is either impracticable or not feasible.
-PCDs should not be used as a substitute for, as a way to avoid, or in lieu of regular radio communications. - (e) Members are prohibited from taking pictures, audio or video recordings, or making copies of any such picture or recording media unless it is directly related to official bureau business.
-Disclosure of any such information to any third party through any means requires the express authorization of the Chief Investigator or the authorized designee. - (f) Members will not access social networking sites for any purpose that is not official bureau business.
-This restriction does not apply to a personally owned PCD used during authorized break times. - (g) Using PCDs to harass, threaten, coerce, or otherwise engage in inappropriate conduct with any third party is prohibited.
+- (a) All PCDs in the workplace shall be set to silent or vibrate mode. - (b) A PCD may not be used to conduct personal business while on-duty, except for brief personal communications (e.g., informing family of extended hours).
+Members shall endeavor to limit their use of PCDs to authorized break times, unless an emergency exists. - (c) Members may use a PCD to communicate with other personnel in situations where the use of radio communications is either impracticable or not feasible.
+PCDs should not be used as a substitute for, as a way to avoid, or in lieu of regular radio communications. - (d) Members are prohibited from taking pictures, audio or video recordings or making copies of any such picture or recording media unless it is directly related to official department business.
+Disclosure of any such information to any third party through any means, without the express authorization of the Chief Investigator or the authorized designee, may result in discipline. - (e) Members will not access social networking sites for any purpose that is not official department business. - (f) Using PCDs to harass, threaten, coerce or otherwise engage in inappropriate conduct with any third party is prohibited.
 Any member having knowledge of such conduct shall promptly notify a supervisor.